 - 4.3.5.1.
 WQBEL Expression.
 NPDES regulations at 40 C.F.R. section 122.45(d) require that permit limits for industrial dischargers be expressed as maximum daily and average monthly limits, unless impracticable. - 4.3.5.2.
 Mixing Zones and Dilution Credits.
 SIP section 1.4.2 allows dilution credits under certain circumstances.
 The outfall at Discharge Point 001 is designed to achieve a minimum initial dilution ratio of at least 10:1.
-According to the Discharger's dilution study titled Diffuser Dilution Study in Support of NPDES Permit Renewal (Exponent, December 9, 2016), which relied on U.S. EPA's Visual Plumes UM3 modeling software, a conservative estimate of the initial dilution is 27:1.
+According to the Discharger's dilution study titled Diffuser Dilution Study in Support of NPDES Permit Renewal (Exponent, February 12, 2016), which relied on U.S. EPA's Visual Plumes UM3 modeling software, a lowest conservative estimate of the initial dilution is 34:1.
+This study showed that the average initial dilution at the edge of the mixing zone, under a maximum observed flow and the assumption of conservative effluent and receiving water salinity and temperature conditions, is 52:1 (receiving water to effluent) during a range of seasonal slack tide conditions.
+The modeling study was based on ambient and effluent data collected between August 2010 and August 2015.
+The estimated minimum near-field dilution the Discharger modeled encompassed the maximum recorded daily flow at Discharge Point 001 (27.5 MGD, reported September 1, 2011) and the most conservative average seasonal receiving water temperature and salinity depth profiles.
+It also assumed slack tide conditions (i.e., zero ambient current), which occur daily in tidally-influenced estuary environments, such as San Pablo Bay.
+These worst-case conditions result in a minimum initial dilution ratio of 52:1, which would be expected to persist for about 3 minutes under a complete tidal cycle.